 Stroll along the river Dnieper

-Many people don’t know that Kiev has beaches, but it’s true!
+Many people don’t know that Kyiv has beaches, but it’s true!

-Admire St. Andrew’s Church, the jewel of Kiev
+Admire St. Andrew’s Church, the jewel of Kyiv

 Explore the other blue church